 Overall, dark roast coffee tends to work best with AeroPress, but you can’t go wrong with any type of coffee.

-The AeroPress is a great tool to be able to taste every flavor in your coffee without diluting it.
+The AeroPress is a great tool for tasting every flavor in your coffee without diluting it.

 So, try out these options for your AeroPress and start enjoying your coffee how it should taste.